Social Media Marketing for Trucking Companies: A Starter Guide

 Track What They Say

-Social media is a useful tool to know what the online chatter is saying about logistics, trucking, and other related industries and topics.
+Social media is a useful tool to know what the online chatter is about logistics, trucking, and other related industries and topics.
 Programs such as Hootsuite allow organizations to discover the discussions by following hashtags and setting up streams to keep track of industry-related keywords.
 Social media can also help companies find out what the public is saying about them online.

 Create a Social Media Strategy